mhcheng1/se-bpda-main-streets/README.md

 `sudo ufw allow 'Nginx Full'`

-Secure the application with Certbot; install Certbot and create symbolic link
+Secure the application with Certbot; install Certbot and create a symbolic link

 `sudo snap install --classic certbot`

 `sudo ln -s /snap/bin/certbot /usr/bin/certbot`

-Cerbot will generate the certificate with this command.
-The promt may ask you for your email or some other information; fill them out as needed.
-Finally, Certbot will prompt a decison to make the server run on HTTPS; say yes.
+Certbot will generate the certificate with this command.
+Once this command is entered, Certbot will create a prompt that may ask you for your email or some other information; fill them out as needed.
+Finally, Certbot will prompt a decision to make the server run on HTTPS; say yes.
 Make sure to replace DOMAIN with the new domain that you created

-`sudo certbot --nginx -d DOMAIN -d www.DOMAIN`
+`sudo certbot --nginx -d DOMAIN`

 The server is deployed!
 Check https://DOMAIN to see Flask API.
 Now you can use this domain and connect it to the React App.
 Make sure to change the URL in the React App if you are using a new domain